vwgert/vwgert.github.io/08_filters/exercises/filters/99_exercises.md

 ## Task 8
+Count the number of files/folder (not the hidden ones) from your homefolder.
-Go to your homefolder.
-Paste all shown files and folders (not the hidden ones) from the directory one after the other and count the number of words.
-The result is only a number
+* Go to your homefolder
+* Show all files and folders (not the hidden ones) from your homedirectory
+* Make sure these are shown one after the other
+* Count the number of words
+* The result is only a number

 ## Task 9
 Show all installed packages with apt, but only show the name and version in alphabetical order.